go-go-golems/remarquee/ttmp/2025/12/14/RMQ-0002--implement-remarquee-cloud-cli/reference/01-diary.md

 ### Technical details
 - Example structured output shape:
   - `[{ "user": "...", "sync_version": "1.5", "hash": "...", "generation": <int> }]`

 ### What I'd do differently next time
 - N/A

+## Step 3: Add embedded help docs and a “how to add a command” tutorial (remarquee/pkg/doc)

+This step made it much easier for new contributors to work in this codebase without tribal knowledge.
+Instead of relying only on Cobra’s `--help`, we wired in Glazed’s Markdown help system at the root command and added a focused tutorial explaining the “one file per command” workflow for adding new Glazed commands to the remarquee binary.

+The immediate payoff is discoverability: `remarquee help` now lists our tutorial, and `remarquee help remarquee-add-glazed-command` provides copy/paste steps that match how we’re building RMQ-0002 (cloud CLI first, REPL later).

+**Commit (code):** daad86289b7658eb534e16bfc39637751b3e6e1e — "📝 remarquee: add embedded help docs and command tutorial"

+### What I did
+- Added an embedded docs loader:
+  - `pkg/doc/doc.go` with `AddDocToHelpSystem(...)` and `//go:embed tutorials/*.md`
+- Added a tutorial page:
+  - `pkg/doc/tutorials/01-adding-a-glazed-command-to-remarquee.md`
+- Wired the help system into the root command:
+  - `cmd/remarquee/main.go` now initializes a `help.HelpSystem`, loads remarquee docs, and registers `remarquee help`.
+- Removed per-subcommand help setup (now centralized at root):
+  - `cmd/remarquee/cmds/cloud/refresh.go`

+### Why
+- Make command development repeatable for new contributors and interns.
+- Keep narrative “how to add a command here” docs close to the code (embedded in the binary).

+### What worked
+- `go run ./cmd/remarquee help` shows the tutorial list.
+- `go run ./cmd/remarquee help remarquee-add-glazed-command` renders the full tutorial.

+### What didn't work
+- N/A

+### What I learned
+- Wiring the help system once at the root avoids duplicate help registration per subcommand and scales better as commands grow.

+### What was tricky to build
+- Getting the doc embedding + load path correct (`LoadSectionsFromFS(docFS, ".")`) while keeping the docs organized under `pkg/doc/tutorials/`.

+### What warrants a second pair of eyes
+- Confirm the desired long-term doc structure (`tutorials/`, `topics/`, etc.) before adding many pages.

+### What should be done in the future
+- Add a small `topics/` section explaining our command taxonomy (cloud/extract/upload/...) once more commands exist.

+### Code review instructions
+- Start at:
+  - `pkg/doc/doc.go`
+  - `pkg/doc/tutorials/01-adding-a-glazed-command-to-remarquee.md`
+  - `cmd/remarquee/main.go`
+- Validate with:
+  - `go run ./cmd/remarquee help`
+  - `go run ./cmd/remarquee help remarquee-add-glazed-command`

+### Technical details
+- Slug: `remarquee-add-glazed-command`

+### What I'd do differently next time
+- N/A